-Workshops will be held on Thursday afternoons from 3:30 p.m. to 5 p.m. in virtual space.
+Workshops are held online Thursday afternoons from 3:30 p.m. to 5 p.m.
 The purpose of the workshops is to help students form teams and develop a successful project and pitch.
-We encourage attendance in the workshops, but it is optional.
+We encourage attendance in the workshops, but they are optional.

 Winter pitch event

-On Thursday, March 4, participants will have the opportunity to pitch their projects to a panel of academic and industry experts. $1,500 grants will be awarded to top teams for early-stage prototype development.
-To participate, you must attend the Feb.
+On Thursday, March 4, participants pitch their projects to a panel of academic and industry experts. $1,500 grants will be awarded to top teams for early-stage prototype development.
+To participate, you must have attended the Feb.
 18 Practice Pitch session.

 – Human-centered design